popmedic/mp4autotag/README.md

 	1. Select file(s) to Autotag.
 	2. Click Save button.
 * **Automated**
-	Automated will do a batch autotagging of the selected file(s).
+	 will do a batch autotagging of the selected file(s).
 Each file selected will be searched and the top result will be used to tag the current file.
 After the process the user is presented a results window where they can see what has been changed, and undo the changes if they are not correct.